Racism against African Americans: Civil War and emancipation

-During the American Civil War, the Militia Act of 1862, for the first time, allowed African-Americans to serve in the Union militias as soldiers.
+During the American Civil War, the Militia Act of 1862, for the first time, allowed African Americans to serve in the Union militias as soldiers.
 However, Black members were discriminated against in pay, with Black members being paid half of White members.
 Besides discrimination in pay, colored units were often disproportionately assigned laborer work, rather than combat assignments.
 General Daniel Ullman, commander of the United States Colored Troops, remarked "I fear that many high officials outside of Washington have no other intention than that these men shall be used as diggers and drudges."
-Black members were organised into colored regiments.
-By the end of that war, in April 1865, there were 175 colored regiments constituting about one-tenth of the Union Army.
-About 20% of colored soldiers died, their death toll being about 35% higher than that of White Union troops.
+Black members were organized into colored regiments.
+By the end of that war, in April 1865, 175 colored regiments were constituting about one-tenth of the Union Army.
+About 20 percent of colored soldiers died, their death toll being about 35 percent higher than that of white Union troops.
 The 1862 Militia Act, however, did not open military service to all races, only to Black Americans.
-In the Confederate army, non-Whites were not permitted to serve as soldiers.
+In the Confederate army, non-white men were not permitted to serve as soldiers.

-President Lincoln’s Emancipation Proclamation, which came into effect on January 1, 1863, marked a change in the federal government's position on slavery.
-(Up to that time, the federal government had never even taken a limited pro-emancipation stance, and it could only do so in 1862 because of the 1861 departure of almost all of the Southern members of Congress).
-Though the proclamation was welcomed by abolitionists, its application had limitations.
-It did not apply, for example, to the nearly 500,000 slaves in the slave-holding border states of Delaware, Kentucky, Maryland, Missouri, and the new state of West Virginia, and it also did not apply in those portions of some states which were loyal to the Union, such as Virginia.
-In those states, slavery remained legal until abolished by state action, or by the ratification of the Thirteenth Amendment in December 1865.
+President Abraham Lincoln's Emancipation Proclamation, which took effect on January 1, 1863, marked a change in the federal government's position on slavery.
+(Up to that time, the federal government had never even taken a limited pro-emancipation stance, and it could do so only in 1862 because of the 1861 departure of almost all of the Southern members of Congress).
+Though the proclamation was welcomed by abolitionists, its application was limited.
+It did not apply, for example, to the nearly 500,000 slaves in the slave-holding border states of Delaware, Kentucky, Maryland, Missouri, and the new state of West Virginia, and it also did not apply in parts of Louisiana and Virginia that were occupied by Union forces.
+In those states, slavery remained legal until abolished by state action or by the ratification of the Thirteenth Amendment in December 1865.